apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 var echarts = require('echarts');
 const { createCanvas } = require('canvas');

-// In versions ealier than 5.3.0, you had to register the canvas factory with setCanvasCreator.
+// In versions earlier than 5.3.0, you had to register the canvas factory with setCanvasCreator.
 // Not necessary since 5.3.0
 echarts.setCanvasCreator(() => {
   return createCanvas();